gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'scope' parameter MUST be present.

-* The identifier of the OSCORE group to join under the Group Manager is encoded as a CBOR text string.
+* The group name of the OSCORE group to join under the Group Manager is encoded as a CBOR text string.

-* The role is encoded as a text string.
+* The role in the OSCORE group to join is encoded as a text string.
 Accepted values of roles are: "requester", "responder", and "monitor".
 Possible combinations are: \["requester" , "responder"\]; \["requester" , "monitor"\].

 * The 'audience' parameter MUST be present.